See what questions

 Treatment of swollen glands involves diagnosing and treating the underlying disease, disorder or condition that is causing them.
 Some conditions can be successfully treated and cured, while others may require more intensive treatment and may not have an optimal prognosis.
 For more information on treatment, refer to treatment of swollen glands....more »

 Swollen glands: The body has numerous glands that may swell from infection.
 Also, swollen lymph nodes is often called "swollen glands" though lymph nodes are not truly glands because they do not secrete anything.
-The lymph nodes are part of the ...more »
+The lymph nodes...more »

 Ask or answer a question about symptoms or diseases at one of our free interactive user forums.

 Medical story forums: If you have a medical story then we want to hear it.